adrianyau/Final-Capstone-Project/README.md

 # Final-Capstone-Project

 ## Project/Goals
 My wife works in the field of Human Resources and she was fascinated about what I have learned in my Data Analytics Bootcamp.
-I consulted with her and asked what she would be interested if the numbers could give deep insight in her line of work.
+I consulted with her asking what she would be interested if the numbers could give deep insight in her line of work.
 She suggested to me about pay philosophy - the framework that makes decisions on employees compensation.
 This is important to Human Resources because it helps align with the organization's goals and strategies on:
 - Employee Recruitment
 - Employee Engagement
 - Employee Retention